When the Off-Season Gets Expensive: Why Mallorca's Hoteliers Keep Raising Prices

 5) Industry code of conduct for pricing: A voluntary commitment that limits excessive surcharges in the off-season and focuses on incentives for longer stays could serve the island's image.

-On the street you can feel the consequences: a cleaner in Palma who takes the tram early in the morning talks of rising rents; a taxi driver calculates whether he will meet fewer budget-conscious tourists in the future.
+On the street you can feel the consequences: a cleaner in Palma who takes the tram early in the morning talks of issues discussed in Rising Cost of Living in Mallorca: Who Pays the Price?; a taxi driver calculates whether he will meet fewer budget-conscious tourists in the future.
 These are not abstract figures — this is everyday life on the island.

 In the end the question must be allowed: can an island at the same time permit price adjustments at the top of the market and preserve social cohesion?
 The industry's figures currently give hoteliers cover.
 But profitability metrics alone are no substitute for a policy that integrates housing, working conditions and tourism diversity.